 And then I noticed through my open windows the thrum of life–not of machines, not of cars or lawnmowers or weedwhackers or tractors, but the song of birds, the hum of insects.
 I was in heaven.

 I was so thrilled to find this island of life in the midst of such vast agricultural sprawl.
 One might find it odd that I don’t consider crops “life,” but our poor crops have become so modified that they are light-years away from their natural, native ancestors.
 And there are no grasses, insects, or birds within their midst.
 The land has become too poisoned to permit true “life.”

 When I arrived in Pennsylvania a month ago, I stayed for a few weeks with my dear friend, Ann.
 She was in the midst of the sad honor of going through her mother’s things after her passing from an aggressive cancer probably associated with the badly polluted water where she lived.
-(Ann and I and her neighbors had to use spring or filtered water for drinking and cooking.)
+(Ann and I and her neighbors had to use spring water or filtered water for drinking and cooking.)

 Ann’s mother had had the delightful habit of gathering wildflowers at the sites of abandoned gas stations and distant meadows and then replanting them around her home.
 Among the phlox and asters were tall goldenrods, bending over the walkway from the weight of their great growth.
 Every single time I walked on that path toward the driveway, I stopped to delight in the bumblebees and honeybees which happily fed from that goldenrod.